playfulprogramming/playfulprogramming/content/blog/how-computers-speak/index.md

 While writing a parser for the English language is near-impossible to do perfectly, there is some hope for using English in the programming sphere in the future.
 This hope comes in the form of AI, natural language processing.

 AI has been used for years to help computers understand our language.
-If you've ever used a Google Home, Amazon Alexa, or Apple's Siri, you've utilized an AI that tries it's best to parse your language into instructions pre-determined by the parent company's developers.
+If you've ever used a Google Home, Amazon Alexa, or Apple's Siri, you've utilized an AI that tries its best to parse your language into instructions pre-determined by the parent company's developers.

 Likewise, there are projects such as [OpenAPI's GPT-3.0](https://beta.openai.com/) that make some moonshot ideas closer to reality.